-Electric meter data is exchanged with London Hydro's central metering data collection system using TCP/IP communication protocol, similar to Ethernet service described above in Section 4.0, the differentiating factor is the network link is provided by a public carrier's cellular network via private APN for enhanced security and reliability.
-There are no customer required network configurations and/or requisite site work for a cellular communication option.
+Electric meter data is electronically retrieved with London Hydro's central metering data collection system using TCP/IP communication protocol, similar to Ethernet service described above in Section 4, the differentiating factor is the network link is provided by a public carrier's cellular network via private APN for enhanced security and reliability.
+There are no customer required network configurations and/or requisite site work for a London Hydro provided and managed cellular communication option.